 - 8.17 Reference has already been made to the two landscape character types marked by the A4110 route through Aymestrey.
 Landscape and biodiversity features that are important to these landscape types are described in Herefordshire Council's Landscape Character Assessment Supplementary Planning Guidance.
 Tree cover is an important characteristic of the village and these vary between fine examples of specimen trees close to the valley floor to the wooded hills that form the backcloth to the valley setting.
 The River Lugg is an SSSI that flows into the River Wye SAC and the biodiversity elements that contribute to the associated ecosystem need to be retained or enhanced to ensure the river achieves favourable conservation status.
 Important green spaces and gaps ensure that, not only is the density requirement maintained but that views are available to emphasise the village's attractive and historic setting.
 Two have been identified for protection within policies AYEnv7 and 7a and at Map Green Spaces page 24. - 8.18 The settlement's location along the A4110 is such that there needs to be an emphasis upon highway safety and this includes ensuring that there is no increase in road-side parking.
-The protection of pedestrians is also highlighted in that the amount, speed and size of vehicles passing through the village's narrow street is a cause for concern. - 8.15 It is recognised that the policy criteria are unlikely to result in many if any new dwellings within the settlement boundary.
+The protection of pedestrians and cyclists is also highlighted in that the amount, speed and size of vehicles passing through the village's narrow street is a cause for concern. - 8.19 It is recognized that the policy criteria are unlikely to result in many if any new dwellings within the settlement boundary.
 No suitable site that would ensure the form, layout, character and setting of the settlement has been identified.
-However, the criteria would be important in determining the nature of any extensions to properties within the settlement. - 8.16 Leinthall Earls development principles Leinthall earls is an estate village within a single ownership.
+However, the criteria would be important in determining the nature of any extensions to properties within the settlement. - 8.20 Following on from the above points it should be noted that the planning permission granted adjacent to and north of the village hall in Aymestrey is contrary to this Plan. - 8.21 Leinthall Earls development principles Leinthall earls is an estate village within a single ownership.
 It is a small village with a central core at the junction of several narrow lanes with The Hall Farm on the frontage along its western edge.
 Further individual properties comprising small cottages and farmsteads sit within a U shape road configuration on the eastern side of the village and these sit within reasonably sized plots at a low density.
 A limited number of other primarily agricultural buildings lie to the north and south along other lanes, one complex of which has recently been converted to four dwellings.
 The Listed St Andrew's Church lies adjacent to this development.
 A number of large modern agricultural buildings are located on the western side of The Hall Farm providing the base for operations not only along the Gatley valley but for other substantial holdings elsewhere.
 Gatley Park, a Historic England Registered Park and Garden sits along the northern side of the village with a grade II Listed Building of the same name at the centre.
 Beyond this and out of view is Leinthall Earls Quarry which supplies hard rock utilising a designated route to join the A4110 to avoid large vehicles travelling through the village.